-Among the Hephthalite polities, the powerful Nīzak dynasty based in Bādghīs was the most active opponent of the Arabs who expanded into Ṭukhāristān: it was probably involved in the collaborated Hephthalite resistance against the Arabs in 653/4 CE; its last ruler made a last stand against Qutayba in 709 CE.
-Although it is hard to be definite, events such as the expulsion of the Hephthalite king of Chaghāniyān by the Turkic rulers of Akharūn and Shūmān in 705 CE, Nīzak’s detaining the Yabghū Du-ni-li, the supreme ruler of the Hephthalites claiming the Yabghū as enemy, and the cooperation of the Khān, the Turkic ruler of Rūb and Siminjān, cooperating with Qutayba in capturing Nīzak, seem to show the existence of tribal feuds between the Turks and the Hephthalites in the 700s.
+Among the Hephthalite polities, the powerful Nīzak dynasty based in Bādghīs was the most active opponent of the Arab incursion into Ṭukhāristān.
+It probably collaborated with the Hephthalites in resistance against the Arabs in 653-654 CE and its last ruler made a last stand against Qutayba in 709 CE.
+Although it is hard to be definitive, certain events seem to point to the existence of tribal feuds between the Turks and the Hephthalites in the 700s.
+These include the expulsion of the Hephthalite king of Chaghāniyān by the Turkic rulers of Akharūn and Shūmān in 705 CE; Nīzak’s detention of the Yabghū Du-ni-li, the supreme ruler of the Hephthalites claiming the Yabghū as enemy; and the cooperation of the Khān, the Turkic ruler of Rūb, and Siminjān with Qutayba in the capture of Nīzak.

-As for the Arab conquerors, they never met a serious opponent in their expansion in Central Asia before the Türgesh moving southward to Transoxiana and beyond in the 720s and the 730s.
-Without foreign military assistance and molested by tribal feuds, it could have been expected that Ṭukhāristān would be conquered in an easier way by the Arabs under the capable leader Qutayba, since the Umayyad government both provided external reinforcements to the Arabs in Khurasan and checked the tribal factions of the Arabs.
+As for the Arab conquerors, they never met with serious opposition to their expansion in Central Asia before the Türgesh moving southward to Transoxiana and beyond in the 720s and the 730s.
+Without foreign military assistance and beset by tribal feuds, the Arabs could have been expected to conquer Ṭukhāristān more easily way under a capable leader like Qutayba, since the Umayyad government had both provided external reinforcements to the Arabs in Khurasan and had countered the tribal factionalizing of the Arabs.

-The Sasanian successor Pērōz sought refuge in the Yabghū Wu-shi-bo’s court and was able to return to Sīstān with the assistance of the Yabghū when the Arabs retreated from the eastern frontiers during the First Fitna.
-He played but a minor role in the rebellion because the local rulers would not hand over power to him.
-And he was no more than a prominent fugitive in Ṭukhāristān without base for manpower and financial income.
-He had to depend on the Turks, and was not active at all in fighting the Arabs.
-His attempts to restore the dynasty are expected to be fruitless.
-This is clearly shown by the absence of his name in the Muslim sources.
+The Sasanian successor, Pērōz, sought refuge in the Yabghū Wu-shi-bo’s court and was able to return to Sīstān with the assistance of the Yabghū when the Arabs retreated from the eastern frontiers during the First Fitna.
+He played but a minor role in the rebellion because the local rulers would cede power to him and he was no more than a prominent fugitive in Ṭukhāristān, without a sufficient base of manpower and income.
+He had to depend on the Turks and did not fight the Arabs at all.
+His attempts to restore the dynasty were predictably fruitless, as is clearly shown by the absence of his name being mentioned in the Muslim sources.

-As his father, Narseh attempted to restore the dynasty in vain.
-When the Yabghū Du-ni-li had to succumb to the pressure of the Arabs when Qutayba arrived at Khurasan in 705 CE, he had to leave Huoguo and search for a new refuge.
-The political power of the Tang convinced him to flee to the Tang court, with the remaining Sasanian royal members further scattering to the north of the Oxus, to the south of the Hindukush.
+As did his father, Narseh attempted to restore his dynasty in vain.
+When the Yabghū Du-ni-li succumbed to Arab pressure after Qutayba arrived in Khurasan in 705 CE, Narseh had to leave Huoguo and seek a new refuge.
+The political power of the Tang convinced him to flee to its court, with other Sasanian royal family members scattering farther to the north of the Oxus and to the south of the Hindu Kush.

-Although the political power of the Tang was the major reason behind Pērōz and Narseh’s fleeing to China, other reasons also played a role, including the existence of the Sasanian fugitive nobles and prosperous and rich communities of Persian merchants as a result of the flourishing of the maritime trade between China and the Persian Gulf, and the allowances that the Tang court granted the foreign princes and emissaries in their staying in the capital and so on.
-Although the later started to exert its influence in Central Asia in the 7th century and the early 8th century., its political power could not rival that of the Tang in the eyes of Narseh.
+Although the political power of the Tang was the major reason behind Pērōz and Narseh’s flight to China, other reasons include the existence of the Sasanian fugitive nobles and prosperous communities of Persian merchants there – a result of the flourishing maritime trade between China and the Persian Gulf – and the stipends the Tang court granted foreign princes and emissaries staying in its capital.
+Although the later started to exert its influence in Central Asia in the 7th and early 8th centuries, its political power could not rival that of the Tang in the eyes of Narseh.

 Appendices